Docker

 If there are still conflicts when trying to running with the docker-compose file, remove the containers:

-Start the Lilypad Containers
+Start the Lilypad containers using Docker Compose:

 Use the following command to check the status of the Lilypad Resource provider.